Career Resources for Undocumented Students

 There are many online resources for finding jobs and internships.
 Check out our Job & Internships page to access the resources available to all Georgetown students.
 When you search for opportunities, keep in mind your ability to accept a paid or unpaid position.

 It can be helpful to connect with other students and alumni—with or without Deferred Action for Childhood Arrivals (DACA) status—who have been through the hiring process and found opportunities.
 You can learn strategies from their experiences that may help in your own process.
-There are student-led initiatives at Georgetown that can help you connect with other undocumented students, as well as national groups like the UndocuUndergrads National Network and UndocuBlack Network.
+There are student-led initiatives at Georgetown that can help you connect with other undocumented students, as well as national groups such as the UndocuUndergrads National Network, UndocuBlack Network, United we Dream, and NAKASEC.

 Finding Support for Unpaid Internships

 As an undocumented student, you may also be managing financial stressors that make it difficult to pursue unpaid internships.
 There are some resources available at Georgetown and externally that may help you manage financial constraints.